Molybdenum in Magnetically Shielded Rooms

 - Low Magnetic Susceptibility: Molybdenum is paramagnetic, meaning it has a low and positive magnetic susceptibility.
 It does not become magnetized in the presence of an external magnetic field, making it less likely to introduce magnetic noise into sensitive environments.

-- Non-Magnetic Shielding: Molybdenum itself is not used for primary magnetic shielding but supports structural components in MSRs, ensuring that primary shielding materials like mu-metal or permalloy are not compromised.
+- Non-Magnetic Shielding: Molybdenum is not used for primary magnetic shielding but supports structural components in MSRs, ensuring that primary shielding materials like mu-metal or permalloy are not compromised.

 Mechanical and Thermal Properties